biofuture/Ublastx_stageone/README.md

+Welcome to the Ublastx_v1.1 wiki!

 # Ublastxv1.1_stageone
 This is the source code for Ublastx stage one analysis

 Ublastx include two steps

-1: using usearch to search agianst SARG DB and 16S ggotu tables
+1: using usearch to search agianst structure antibiotic resistent gene (SARG) database and 16S ggotu database

-2: blastx to curate the results of usearch searching and identification of ARGs ratio/abundance
+2: using blastx to curate the searching results of usearch and identification of ARGs ratio/abundance

-Welcome to the Ublastx_v1.1 wiki!

 To run Ublastx, users should download the stage one source code into local computer system and upload the generated files for stage two onto our Galaxy analysis platform.

 ##**What does Ublastx do:**
-1. Fast environmental searching of antibiotic resistant gene in metagenomics data sets.
+1. Fast environmental searching of antibiotic resistant gene in multipile metagenomics data sets; the ARGs abundance were normalized with 16S copies
-2. Generate mother table of type and sub-type level ARGs of users samples and a merged sub-type level mother table
+2. Generate mother table of type and sub-type level ARGs of users' samples and a merged sub-type level mother table
 3. Generate a PcoA of users samples with other typical environment samples such as human gut, ocean and sediment to show the relationship of user concerned samples with already sequenced environment.

 ###clone source code into local computer